eggpi/citationhunt/scripts/README.md

 Prerequisites:

 - A local installation of MySQL;
-- The pages+articles XML dump and the page and categorylinks SQL dumps of Wikipedia.
+- The pages+articles XML dump and the page, page_props and categorylinks SQL dumps of Wikipedia.
 You can find the latest versions these for the English Wikipedia [here](https://dumps.wikimedia.org/enwiki/latest/);
 - A few hours, or potentially a rainy Sunday;

-The first thing to do is to import the categorylinks and page databases to MySQL.
+The first thing to do is to import the categorylinks, page and page_props databases to MySQL.
 This can be done from the MySQL console:

 ```
 $ mysql -u root